eCommerce SEO Checklist: The Best Practices For 2023

 There are no shortcuts to better ranking.
 But there are things you should be doing before you launch a new store or update an existing one, the most important ones being to optimize your content and website structure.

 Each year, we update our eCommerce SEO checklist to stay on top of the best SEO practices and help you boost traffic and increase your online store sales.
-This year we dug deeper while building an eCommerce SEO guide (comes with a free downloadable .pdf version of the guide) and came up with the not-your-average checklist.
+This year we dug deeper while re-building an eCommerce SEO guide (comes with a free downloadable .pdf version of the guide) and our general SEO checklist in Documentation (alongside other Best Practices).

 Before You Start